Dollar To Naira Exchange Rate For 15th Mar 2024

 Dollar to naira exchange rate today black market (Aboki dollar rate):

-The exchange rate for a dollar to naira at Lagos Parallel Market (Black Market) players buy a dollar for N1602 and sell at N1605 on Thursday 14th March 2024, according to sources at Bureau De Change (BDC).
+The exchange rate for a dollar to naira at Lagos Parallel Market (Black Market) players buy a dollar for N1595 and sell at N1608 on Sunday 17th March 2024, according to sources at Bureau De Change (BDC).

 Please note that the Central Bank of Nigeria (CBN) does not recognize the parallel market (black market), as it has directed individuals who want to engage in Forex to approach their respective banks.